Anassatti/Data-Scientist-Job-UK/README.md

 Exploratory Data Analysis-EDA

 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few graphs show the result.
+Below are a few graphs show that the result.

 ![image](https://user-images.githubusercontent.com/73906550/118693883-27b59380-b814-11eb-936b-9aefa7c52a91.png)